Masthead

 Hiya Chowdhury (Reader) is an aspiring writer from New Delhi, India.
 She was named the Senior Runner-Up at the Queen’s Commonwealth Essay Competition 2017, was shortlisted in the International H.G Wells Short Story Competition 2019, and long-listed in the Palette Poetry Prize 2020.
 She also published her first children’s fiction novel in 2017, at the age of sixteen.
 Her work has appeared and is forthcoming in Rust+Moth, The Hellebore Press, BBC 500 Words, BLink, Sky Island Journal, and elsewhere.

-Deirdre Fagan (Poetry Editor) is a widow, wife, mother of two, and associate professor and coordinator of creative writing in the English, Literature, and World Languages Department at Ferris State University.
-Fagan is the author of the forthcoming memoir Find a Place for Me, Regal House Publishing, 2022; a collection of short stories, The Grief Eater, Adelaide Books, 2020; a chapbook of poetry, Have Love, Finishing Line Press, 2019; and a reference book, Critical Companion to Robert Frost, Facts on File, 2007.
-Her poem “Outside In” was a Best of the Net finalist, 2018.
-Fagan writes poetry, fiction, nonfiction, and academic essays on poetry, memoir, and pedagogy.
+Deirdre Fagan, D. Arts (Editor) is a widow, wife, mother of two, and professor and coordinator of creative writing in the English, Literature, and World Languages Department at Ferris State University.
+Fagan is the award-winning author of a collection of poetry, Phantom Limbs, Finishing Line Press, 2023; a memoir Find a Place for Me, Regal House Publishing, 2022; a collection of short stories, The Grief Eater, Adelaide Books, 2020; a chapbook of poetry, Have Love, Finishing Line Press, 2019; and a reference book, Critical Companion to Robert Frost, Facts on File, 2007.
+Fagan writes poetry, creative nonfiction, fiction, and journalistic and academic essays.
 Meet her at http://www.deirdrefagan.com.

 Ángel Jiménez (Reader) (he/her/she/him) is instructor of writing and research at Saint Leo University.
 Her creative and research interests include critical animal studies, feminism, LGBTQ+ issues, labor union organizing, Armenian and Puerto Rican diasporas respectively, and decolonization.